splunk/observability-workshop/docs/module4/prep.md

         During the build of your Multipass instance you need to provide a name, please use your initials `[YOUR_INITIALS]-k3s` so that the value of the instance hostname is unique e.g. `rwc-k3s`

     !!!
 Warning
-        In [Module 6](../../module6/) there are two applications available for deployment to emit Traces/Spans for SignalFx µAPM.
+        In the [µAPM](../../module6/) module there are two applications available for deployment to emit Traces/Spans for SignalFx µAPM.

         **Hot R.O.D Multipass min. requirements:** 1 vCPU, 5Gb Disk, 1Gb Memory